SumoLogic/sumologic-documentation/docs/dashboards/share-dashboard-outside-org.md

 ## Alerts and reports for externally-shared dashboards

-You can use [Scheduled Searches] (../../Alerts/Scheduled-Searches/Schedule_a_Search.md "Dashboards-and-Alerts/Alerts/02-Schedule-a-Search") to create alerts and reports on sharing dashboards outside your organization.
+You can use [Scheduled Searches](/docs/alerts/scheduled-searches/index.md) to create alerts and reports on sharing dashboards outside your organization.

 **Real-time alert when a user shares a dashboard**